cosmos/sdk-tutorials/scavenge/tutorial/04-starport-serve.md

 	@go mod verify
 ```

-After the application builds, the `serve` command initializes the application based on the information provided in the `config.yml` file.
+After building the application, the `serve` command initializes the application based on the information provided in the `config.yml` file:

 <<< @/scavenge/scavenge/config.yml